Z3R039/SurgeV1-Backend/README.md

 **Universal Fortnite Backend written in TypeScript using Postgres powered by TypeORM**

 ## NOTE

-This was made for a private project, it is not made for public use and is very **buggy and unfinished**.
 <br />
 Version's 12.41 onwards are not supported and your character will be invisible.